feddelegrand7/mini007/README.md

 #> ── Generating new plan ──
 #>
 #> ✔ Plan successfully generated.
-#> [1] "The weather in Algiers is currently sunny and hot, with a temperature of 35 degrees Celsius and no precipitation."
+#> [1] "The current weather conditions in Algiers are as follows: The temperature is 35 degrees Celsius, it is sunny, and there is no precipitation.
+If you need information on humidity or forecasts, please let me know!"
 ```

 ## Human In The Loop (HITL)